Usha901/usha901.github.io/_pages/about.md

 <!--  I'm a passionate computer science student on a journey to explore the exciting realms of technology.
 Currently pursuing my degree in computer science, I have a keen interest in [specific areas of interest, e.g., machine learning, web development, algorithms]. -->

 I am pursuing a bachelor's degree in Computer Science(B.S) at The University Of Texas Permian Basin (UTPB).
 My minor is Mathematics.
+My intreast lies in full stack software engineering.

 Checking out my [Resume](https://usha901.github.io/Usha_Shrestha_Resume.pdf).